Asiana Treks and Tours

 Feedback:

-After you complete the EBC Trek, we'll organize a farewell dinner in Kathmandu and present you with a trekking achievement certificate.
+After you complete the EBC Trek, we'll organise a farewell dinner in Kathmandu and present you with a trekking achievement certificate.
 After the dinner, you can provide feedback about the Trek on travel portals.

 Last-Minute Booking:

 If you can't book in advance, we offer last-minute bookings.
-Last-minute booking offers are available but may cost slightly more than regular departure dates.
-Those opting for last-minute bookings must pay an additional 7% of the total trip cost on our website.
-While we strive to make last-minute requests, we try our best to accommodate according to your last-minute booking holiday.
+Last-minute booking offers are available, but they may incur a slight cost increase compared to regular departure dates.
+Those opting for last-minute bookings must pay an additional7% of the total trip cost on our website.
+While we strive to accommodate last-minute requests, we do our best to meet your last-minute holiday booking needs.

 Important Note

-Nepal is a country of differences with various landscapes, including towering mountain ranges, lush forests, and a vibrant cultural heritage.
+Nepal is a country of diverse landscapes, featuring towering mountain ranges, lush forests, and a rich cultural heritage.
 The best time to travel to Nepal depends on your preferences and the type of excursions or events you intend to participate in.
-Generally, Nepal has four distinct seasons, each with unique charms and challenges.
+Nepal generally has four distinct seasons, each with its unique charms and challenges.

 Summer Season: Monsoon rains from June 15 to August make trekking challenging, but it's a great time to experience lush greenery and agriculture.
 Ideal for peace seekers and cultural tours of cities accessible by road.